 Parents and Caregivers are encouraged to join the Parent Advisory Committees at your local Neighborhood for Learning (NfL).
 No training is required to participate in these leadership positions that help shape the future of your NfL.
 Email NfL@first5ventura.org for more information.

 The Parent Leader Network (PLN) was formed in March 2018 with support from the Center for the Study of Social Policy (CSSP).
 It provides a space for parents in EC-LINC communities like Ventura County to collaborate with and support each other, represent the parent perspective in EC-LINC, and advocate for parent voice and leadership in early childhood systems.
 In alignment with the Manifesto for Race Equity & Parent Leadership, the Network seeks to:

 The Parent Leader Network brings parents together from across the country to collaborate, build leadership, advance race equity, and advocate for change within early childhood systems.

-Our Ventura County Founding Parents of the Parent Leader Network are Arledy Trejo, Danielle Thomas, and Elizabeth Szczepanek.
-We are pleased to welcome five new parents to the Parent Leader Network in 2020: James Bruce, Liz Bruce, Aysha Mehdi, Ivy Ramirez, and Chrystal Tipping.
+The Founding Parents of the Ventura County Parent Leader Network are Arledy Trejo, Danielle Thomas, and Elizabeth Szczepanek.
+We are pleased to currently have five parents serving in the Parent Leader Network: Sheri Coffman, Blanca Fernandez, Sandybell Romero, Chrystal Tipping, and Leticia Zamora.